Nasacort Allergy 24HR Side Effects

 Generic Name: triamcinolone nasal

-Note: This document contains side effect information about triamcinolone nasal.
-Some of the dosage forms listed on this page may not apply to the brand name Nasacort Allergy 24HR.
+Note: This page contains side effects data for the generic drug triamcinolone nasal.
+It is possible that some of the dosage forms included below may not apply to the brand name Nasacort Allergy 24HR.

 For the Consumer